cdisdero/CRDKeychain/README.md

 - CRDKeychain.swift
 - CRDKeychainEntry.swift
+- CRDKeychainError.swift
+- CRDKeychainEntryError.swift

 ### CocoaPods
+Alternatively, you can install it as a Cocoapod

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: